-To put right our disobedience of his Laws, God needed someone who was sinless and there was no-one that good, so God came himself in the human form we know as 'Jesus Christ'.
+To put right our disobedience of his Laws (sin), God needed someone who had no sin and there was no-one that good, so God came himself in the human form we know as 'Jesus Christ'.

 to be counted in a census.
-The town was crowded with similar visitors, so all the inns were full; consequently Jesus was born in the outhouse of an inn – a stable.
+The town was crowded with similar visitors, so there were no spare rooms; consequently Jesus wasn't born in an inn but in an outhouse - a stable.

 Shortly after his birth Jesus was declared a king by 3 visiting 'wise men' so the local king at that time (called Herod)

-felt threatened and killed all boy babies to avoid a competitor, but Jesus and his family escaped to Egypt as refugees until Herod died so the threat was removed.
+felt threatened and killed all boy babies to avoid a competitor, but Jesus' parents were warned and took the family to Egypt as refugees until Herod died and the threat was removed.

-for the forgiveness of sins before going off into the wilderness to work out what he had to do and how to do it.
+for the forgiveness of sin before going off on his own into the wilderness to work out what he had to do and how to do it.

-Jesus began his ministry by selecting 12 ordinary men as followers to be trained as Apostles (means ‘one sent out with a message’)
+Jesus began by selecting 12 ordinary men as followers to be trained as 'Apostles' (Apostle = someone sent out with a message)

-; then went about teaching people how to interpret God's Laws correctly and healing people in miraculous ways, which in hindsight shows us he was God as no-one can do what he did.
+; then he went about teaching people how to interpret God's Laws correctly and healing people in miraculous ways, which in hindsight shows us he was God as no human can do what he did.